Nashville001/Photizo_1.0/README.md

 ##Installation
 To run the Mono website clone locally, follow these steps:
-1. Clone the repository: `git clone https://github.com/Nashville001/Mono-website.git`
+1. Clone the repository: `git clone https://github.com/Nashville001/Photizo_1.0.git`
-2. Navigate to the project directory: `cd Mono-website`
+2. Navigate to the project directory: `cd Photizo_1.0`
 3. Open the `index.html` file in your web browser.

 Alternatively, you can view the website online by visiting https://nashville001.github.io/Photizo_1.0/